 There are plenty of reasons for being hung up on lush, leafy greenery.
-A few starters: Planted beautifies scrub indoor air while invigorating décor with a chic 1970s vibe — Plus, compared to fresh-cut flowers, houseplants last much longer giving you a bigger bang for your decorating dollars.
+For starters, planted beauties scrub indoor air while invigorating décor with a chic 1970s vibe.
+Plus, compared to fresh-cut flowers, houseplants last much longer giving you a bigger bang for your decorating dollars.

-Natasha Denness, the simple living expert behind Candy Pop, says houseplants help her create that summery feeling year round at home.
+Natasha Denness, the simple living expert behind Candy Pop, says houseplants help her create that summery feeling year-round at home.
 The trick is picking greenery that you might spot on a far-flung tropical vacation.
-Her top three choices from right to left include a palm tree, cactus, and succulent.Continue to 4 of 27 below.
+Her top three choices include succulents, cacti, and palm trees.Continue to 3 of 26 below.

-This beautiful botanical themed bathroom by Rachel at The Ordinary Lovely uses verdure inspired décor to green up a white space.
+This beautiful botanical themed bathroom by Rachel at The Ordinary Lovely uses verdure-inspired décor to green up white space.
 Because the blogger does not have much luck with living houseplants, she went with a faux palm tree.
 She says while up close it may not fool a plant aficionado, it is lifelike enough to brighten the room.
-To boost the feel-good green feeling, she added a few pieces of botanically inspired décor including the cute hamper on the left.Continue to 5 of 27 below.
+To boost the feel-good green feeling, she added a few pieces of botanically inspired décor including the cute hamper on the left.Continue to 4 of 26 below.

 DIY Greenery Arrangements

 Making hand-tied bouquets out of homegrown or found foliage can be a tad intimidating when you are not in the know.
 These rules for getting it right by Melanie Lissack Interiors will help you achieve beautiful results.
-Her recipe for creating a vibrant explosion of color and texture involves combining fives different types of flowers with two kinds of contrasting foliage.
-So you can easily slip your arrangement in a vase, strip off leaves from the stems below the binding point as shown.Continue to 6 of 27 below.
+Her recipe for creating a vibrant explosion of color and texture involves combining five different types of flowers with two kinds of contrasting foliage.
+So you can easily slip your arrangement in a vase, strip off leaves from the stems below the binding point as shown.Continue to 5 of 26 below.

 Decorating With Houseplants